batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 1. Ensure that a potential user can search the web and try out Helidon with a minimum of steps.
 1. Enhance our "Getting Started" page with a _guided_ experience ("wizard") that provides help and exposes complexity only as needed.
-1. Provide single-click "Hello World" shortcuts in the wizard for SE and MP.
+1. Provide single-click shortcuts (e.g. "Hello World") in the wizard for common cases.
 1. Expose the archetype data model via a service so that IDE vendors can use to add project creation support.
 1. Ensure that the CLI `init` command matches the wizard as much as is reasonable.